 Top Five Steps for Winning the Job

 How can veteran job seekers put their best foot forward?
-Brian Howe has a few ideas.
-The former Air Force Captain has spent the last decade finding, coaching, and cultivating veteran talent to assume roles with the top companies in America as a Recruiting Manager for Bradley-Morris, Inc. Howe recently shared these observations:
+Brian Howe, senior recruiting manager at RecruitMilitary, has a few ideas.
+The former Air Force Captain has spent the last decade finding, coaching, and cultivating veteran talent to assume roles with the top companies in America.
+He recently shared these observations:

 Don’t Discount the First Offer